makise-co/postgres/README.md

 \* (raw) means that is raw driver benchmark (without any abstractions and PHP code execution).

-\* The PgSql (raw) is much faster in this benchmark because there is no code to convert results to native PHP types.
+\* The PgSql (raw) is much faster than Pgsql in this benchmark because there is no code to convert results to native PHP types.

 All benchmarks can be found in the [`benchmark`](benchmark) directory.